opentf/html4scientists/README.md

 * All the codes with []
 * Check the links
 * Sync the menu and footer codes between pages
+* Google Analytics tracking code just before the closing of body tag.
+Should add your own in everypage unless you don't want to track.

-Refer to [HTML Kickstart](http://www.99lime.com/elements/) for more instructions about the built in elements.
+Refer to [HTML Kickstart](http://www.99lime.com/elements/) for more instructions about the built-in elements.